oheil/IdatFiles.jl/README.md

 ## Currently supported files

-This package is in an early stage and only the following files are supported:
+This package is in an early stage and only the following microarrays .idat files are supported:
+* Illumina Infinium MethylationEPIC BeadChip
-* Illumina Human Methylation Epic
+* Illumina Infinium Human Methylation 450K BeadChip

   e.g. 204792200130_R01C01_Grn.idat, 204792200130_R01C01_Red.idat